PFA Tips: You Finally Received the Autism Waiver – Tips for Choosing a Provider

 • How do you recruit direct care workers?

-• How often do you expect/require the family consultant to meet with families and/or the Intensive Individual Support Services (IISS) supervisor to observe direct care workers?
+• How often do you expect/require the family consultant to meet with families and the supervisor to observe direct care workers?

 • What reporting (data) is required of the direct care workers on a daily basis?